akoerner/kprox/README.md

 # KProx HID Automation

-KProx is a programmable BLE + USB keyboard, international keyboard, and mouse with an encrypted REST API, an on-device keepass credential store, an scripting engine, and a community gadget library.
+KProx is a programmable BLE + USB keyboard, international keyboard, boot protocal/HID boot interface, and mouse with an encrypted REST API, an on-device keepass credential store, an scripting engine, and a community gadget library.

 KProx runs on the [M5Stack AtomS3 Lite ESP32S3](https://shop.m5stack.com/products/atoms3-lite-esp32s3-dev-kit) and the